Andereoo/TkinterWeb/docs/DOM.md

-## DOM Manipulation with WkinterWeb
+## DOM Manipulation with TkinterWeb

 ## Overview
 TkinterWeb provides a handful of functions that allow for manipulation of the webpage.
 They are fashioned after common JavaScript functions.